North Main Divide Road

 Trail Overview

 Tucked amidst the hustle and bustle of Southern California's heavily-populated coast is a slice of heaven called the Cleveland National Forest.
-This mountainous region is undeveloped save for a few great trails connecting world-class views to cozy campgrounds.
+This mountainous region is undeveloped, save for a few great trails connecting world-class views to cozy campgrounds.
 The North Main Divide Road enters the forest from the southeast near Lake Elsinore and climbs to one of the region's highlights, Santiago Peak Lookout.
-The road itself is fairly easy but steep and rutted in places with plenty of exposure on the cliff sides.
+The road itself is fairly easy but steep and rutted in places.
+There is plenty of exposure on the cliff sides.
 Brush can get thick, leading to pin-striping, and travelers should be aware that trees come down across the trail often in burn areas, so be prepared to clear them.
 At our time of travel, one section was blocked by a massive tree and required a bypass.
-The bypass is steep and off-camber, but most stock 4x4s should be able to handle it if approached with caution.
+The bypass is steep and off-camber, but most stock 4x4s should be able to handle it, if approached with caution.
 Cell service is decent at the top of the mountain but spotty throughout the rest of the trail.
 Watch for oncoming traffic on the narrow shelf road and drive with respect and care for others.

 Difficulty

-At our time of travel, there was one section that was blocked by a massive tree and required a bypass.
+When this trail was recorded, there was one section that was blocked by a massive tree and required a bypass.
 The bypass is steep and off-camber, but most stock 4x4s should be able to handle it if approached with caution.
 The road is generally narrow and caution must be used to find places to pass.

 History